alexhokl/notes/gcloud.md

     - `!~`          -- regular expression search not for a pattern
 - [View logs by using the Logs Explorer](https://cloud.google.com/logging/docs/view/logs-explorer-interface)

+### Monitoring

+- metrics
+  * alignment period
+    + it is a look-back interval from a particular point in time; the aligner is the function that combines the points into the look-back interval into an aligned value.
+      + example
+        + when the alignment period is five minutes, at 1:00 PM, the alignment period contains the samples received between 12:55 PM and 1:00 PM.
+At 1:01 PM, the alignment period slides one minute and contains the samples received between 12:56 PM and 1:01 PM.
+  * duration (or duration window)
+    + it is used to prevent a condition from triggering due to a single measurement or forecast
+    + metric-threshold conditions
+      + trigger when, for a single time series, every aligned measurement in a duration window (say 15 minutes) violates the threshold
+    + metric-absence conditions
+      + trigger when no data arrives for a time series in a duration window (say 15 minutes)
+    + forecast conditions
+      + trigger when every forecast produced during a duration window (say 15 minutes) predicts that the time series will violate the threshold within the forecast window

 ### Cloud Trace